 A Chapter 13 Bankruptcy is commonly known as the ‘wage earners’ plan.
 Under Chapter 13, debtors begin a payment plan that can last from three to five years, in which payments are submitted monthly.
 Note that some people prefer Chapter 13 as they are not eligible for Chapter 7.
 This is usually because their monthly income is too high or they have valuable possessions.

-On the other hand, Chapter 7 Bankruptcy is known as a ‘liquidation’ bankruptcy.
-This is form of debt relief is typical for debtors who are unable to pay their debts and would like to discharge their debt.
+On the other hand, Chapter 7 Bankruptcy is known as a ‘liquidation bankruptcy.
+This is a form of debt relief is typical for debtors who are unable to pay their debts and would like to discharge their debt.
 If you qualify, you will notice that Chapter 7 can be handled in as little as four months and it doesn’t cost much.
 To get an estimate of your monthly Chapter 13 payment arrangement and to see whether you are eligible for a Chapter 7, use our calculator below.

+Your Chapter 13 plan payment in Connecticut depends on your unique financial situation, which is why we build a free Connecticut Chapter 13 Plan Payment calculator below that you can use to estimate your Chapter 13 plan payment.
 The Chapter 13 bankruptcy Connecticut payment estimate arrangement takes into consideration the IRS National expense figures, including particular Connecticut expenses.

 Connecticut Means Testing